Small Animal FAQs

 Patient Arrival Policy: For your pet’s protection and the protection of other pets, all dogs must be on a leash and properly controlled while in the waiting area or exam rooms.
 All cats must be presented in an appropriate cat carrier.

 Payment Policy: We require full payment at the time that services are rendered.
-For your convenience, we accept cash, check, Visa, MasterCard, Debit, and Care Credit.
+For your convenience, we accept cash, check, all major credit cards, debit, and Care Credit.
 Our credit card merchant requires an original signature by the cardholder on all credit transactions.
 If your pet needs to be brought in by a friend or family member, please make sure that you have established a method of payment.

 Return Policy: Products that have left our facility cannot be returned.
 However, according to manufacturer guarantee, opened bags of dog and cat food may be returned or exchanged.

 • Prescription Refills – Please give us at least 24 hours notice when refills are needed.